Come to share a birth story for our Midwifery School scholarship book? Click!

 • Submit completed phase 1 paperwork prior to moving to phase 2

-• Receive a passing score of at least 75% on the pre-exam that will be administered by your preceptor PRIOR to moving from assistant to primary under supervision
+• Receive a passing score of at least 75% on the pre-exam that will be administered by your preceptor PRIOR to moving from assistant to junior primary under supervision

 Phase 2